Mathu-lmn/mth-animations/README.md

 # Description 📃 :

-👋 Hey guys, I've always wanted to easily test the animations in Fivem and I never really found the script that fits for what I want.
-So I decided to make my own and today I'm releasing it for free !
+👋 Hey guys, I've always wanted to easily test the animations in FiveM and I never really found the script that fits the purpose, so I decided to make my own and today I'm releasing it for free!

+This script has been updated for gamebuild mp2023_01 / b2944 / San Andreas Mercenaries thanks to [TayMcKenzieNZ](https://github.com/TayMcKenzieNZ) for the pull request.

+Animations found by [DurtyFree](https://github.com/DurtyFree/gta-v-data-dumps) gta v data dumps.

 ---
 ## Usage 🛠️ :